splunk/kafka-mq-go/README.md

     * Guages for the number of messages being processed and redelivered
     * Histograms to track message production and consumption latency.
     * The [Prometheus Go Client](https://github.com/prometheus/client_golang) is an excellent library for these purposes.
-3. Performance improvements
+3. Performance improvements.
-    * The current implementation performs a few allocations on the heap per-message, which brings the Golang GC onto the hot code path.
+    * The current implementation performs a few allocations on the heap per-message which brings the Golang GC onto the hot code path.
 Stack allocation should be used on hot paths and is preferred in other message processing clients written in Go.
 See [this PR from the apache-pulsar-go client for an example](https://github.com/apache/pulsar-client-go/pull/319).
 4. Reduce scenarios where message processing may be duplicated.
 Currently there are a few places where duplicates can be generated:
     1. `queue.Producer`: the Kafka Producer client sends a message with at-least-once semantics.
         * Producer sends message `M` and waits for delivery acknowledgement.